Andjiang707/DualGS/README.md

 # optional: --step 1 --rendering-size 1920 1080
 ```

+## Acknowledgments
+We would like to thank the authors of [Taming 3DGS](https://github.com/humansensinglab/taming-3dgs) for their excellent implementation, which was used in our project to replace the original 3DGS for acceleration.

 ## License

 This project contains code from multiple sources with distinct licensing terms: